CIA Tibetan program: The Theocracy and Tibet Rulers

-As revered political and religious leaders, the actions of the Dalai and Panchen lamas had implications and influence in Tibet and its political struggle with China.
+As revered political and religious leaders, the actions of the Dalai Lama and Panchen Lama had implications and influence in Tibet and its political struggle with China.
 By March 1959, the situation in Tibet was coming to a head.
-In Lassa, news spread that the Dalai lama had been invited to the local Chinese military camp to attend a theatrical show.
+In Lassa, news spread that the Dalai Lama had been invited to the local Chinese military camp to attend a theatrical show.
 He was to come alone without his bodyguards.
-This would prompt the people of Tibet to gather around the Dalai Lama's Palace, show support and solidarity, but ultimately determined to protect him.
-This development and subsequence uprising, as a form of resistance against the Sino-China government of Tibet would influence the Dalai Lama to flee his country, stating that his presence in Tibet under the Sino-China government would worsen situation and development in Tibet.
-On the 31st of March 1959, the Dalai entered India after negotiations with the CIA and the Indian government, where he sought asylum as a religious leader of Tibet in exiled.
-The Dalai Lama's decision to escape probably influenced other resistant Tibetans to flee and go in exile.
-A development that would shape the guerilla warfare and paramilitary operation on the southern border of the Tibet region.
+This would prompt the people of Tibet to gather around the Dalai Lama's Palace, show support and solidarity, but ultimately, they were determined to protect him.
+This development and subsequent uprising, as a form of resistance against the Sino-China government of Tibet, would influence the Dalai Lama to flee his country, stating that his presence in Tibet under the Sino-China government would worsen the situation and development in Tibet.
+On the 31st of March 1959, the Dalai Lama entered India after negotiations with the CIA and the Indian government, where he sought asylum as a religious leader of Tibet in exile.
+The Dalai Lama's decision to escape probably influenced other resistant Tibetans to flee and go into exile.
+A development that would shape the guerrilla warfare and paramilitary operations on the southern border of the Tibet region.

 Gyalo Thondup, the Dalai Lama's brother, was subsequently exiled to India and initiated contact with the Americans.
-Gyalo reached out to the Americans who were intrigued with the opportunity to create a "running sore for the reds", as a part of its global anti-communist campaign.
-These contacts made by the Dalai's brother eventually led to a more than 2-decade long campaign against the Chinese government supported by the CIA.
+Gyalo reached out to the Americans, who were intrigued with the opportunity to create a "running sore for the reds", as a part of their global anti-communist campaign.
+These contacts made by the Dalai Lama's brother eventually led to a more than 2-decade-long campaign against the Chinese government supported by the CIA.
 His American contacts enabled Tibetans to go over first to Saipan and then to the U.S. for training.
 They were trained for 5 months on combat maneuvers.
-These teams selected and then trained Tibetan soldiers in the Rocky Mountains of the United States; as well as at Camp Hale in Colorado.
+These teams selected and then trained Tibetan soldiers in the Rocky Mountains of the United States, as well as at Camp Hale in Colorado.
 The SAD teams then advised and led these commandos against the Chinese, both from Nepal and India.
 In addition, SAD Paramilitary Officers were responsible for the Dalai Lama's clandestine escape to India, narrowly escaping capture by the Chinese government.
 The Dalai Lama had also gotten very ill during the journey and almost did not make it to India.